 On board your 18th Century Privateer the experience feels quite smuggler like in spirit and connects you with the local community.
 Often the whole village turns out to help you unload the cargo (small boxes).
 Grayhound does have an engine, but she also has a lean, fast hull shape and 3500 square feet of sail to take full advantage of mother nature.
 Beginners and sailing enthusiasts alike can immerse themselves in 'hands on' sailing skills, whether it be ghosting along with the tide in the moonlight, or blasting along with topsails and t'gallants set.

-Grayhound also offers family friendly sailing holidays without any set itinerary.
-The building of Grayhound was part of the vision of Marcus and Freya.
+Grayhound also offers family friendly sailing holidays without any set itinerary in the Isles of Scilly. he building of Grayhound was part of the vision of Marcus and Freya.
 Both ocean sailors, they wanted to share their love of places like the Azores and the Caribbean with charter guests and their young son Malachi.
 They created a wooden live-a-board vessel large enough to be their family home, business and eye catching flagship.
 Grayhound completed an Trans Atlantic Circuit in her first commercial season, but now her 'Robinson Crusoe' style charter holidays are based closer to home.
 Malachi was 2 when he crossed the Atlantic and is now 7 years old (2018), so Marcus and Freya are not phased by having any age of child on board these voyages or day sails.

 Inspires you to Tread Lightly on the Planet